-- Put the rings as high as possible on your shoulder, especially when you are first starting out.
-This is because the rings do move down a little as you adjust the sling.
+- Put the rings as high as possible on your shoulder, especially when you are first starting.
+This is because the rings shift down a little as you adjust the sling.

-- Preset the position of the sling before putting your baby in.
-You want the bottom hem to be even with your belly button.
-You can do this by holding the pouch out slightly as you tighten the sling, allowing you to adjust it slowly until you get it to the place it needs to be.
+- Preset the sling’s position before putting your baby in.
+You want the bottom rail to be even with your belly button.
+You can do this by holding the pouch out slightly as you tighten the sling and adjusting it slowly until you get it to the place it needs to be.

 - Once you are done, you can place your baby in the sling.